ipsolar/word-cloud/README.md

  - config [Object]:
   - config.kwicContextSize [Integer]: The number of characters to display around a token when showing the keyword in context view.
+  - config.kwicCaseSensitive [Boolean]: Whether the keyword in context view is case sensitive when searching for matches.
+  - config.kwicLimit [Integer]: The maximum number of matches to show in the keyword in context view.
  - data [Array]: See [data/data.json](data/data.json) for an example
  - kwicData [Array]: See [data/kwic_data.json](data/kwic_data.json) for an example